jamesfalkner/MicroProfileThorntailOnAzure/README.md

 #### Deployment
 A notification will pop up in the top right notifying you of the deployment.
 Click the notifications icon and then click "Deployment in progress...".
 The deployment will take 15-20 minutes.
 Once completed select outputs to recieve the URL of the Origin console and SSH information.

-Thanks to:
+#### Thanks to the following individuals for the base template:
-Daniel Falkner - Microsoft Germany - For original templates.
+Daniel Falkner
 Glenn West
-Harold Wong <Harold.Wong@microsoft.com> for his great support.
+Harold Wong
 Ivan McKinley